eben619/BWC/README.md

 * Private Key: A key used to sign transactions, especially in non-custodial wallets.
 * Wallet Integration: Interaction with wallets like MetaMask or Valora for user authentication and transaction signing.

 Celo Composer allows you to quickly build, deploy, and iterate on decentralized applications using Celo.
 It provides a number of template frameworks, examples, and Celo specific functionality to help you get started with your next DApp.
-It has the wallet integration and other key functionalities needed in building a DApp.
+It has the wallet integration and other key functionalities needed in building a DApp already implemented.

 * Prerequisites
    * <a href='https://nodejs.org/en/download/package-manager'>Node.js (v20 or higher)</a>